maz4mm/ribbon-extension/README.md

 ## How to Build

-1. Ensure you have Node.js and npm installed on your system
+1. Ensure you have Node.js installed on your system

 2. Clone the repository:
    ```